denisboo/guides/OpenWrt as NAS device.md

-setup above in the Step 4, if you tried pinging Router B from your phone using its `192.168.20.1` or `192.168.222.20` address, because your outgoing IP will be `192.168.222.100`, once Router A receives it and sends it to Router B via their tunnel, WireGuard on Router B would reject this packet before it even reaches the firewall.
+setup above in the Step 4, if you tried pinging Router B from your phone using its `192.168.20.1` or `192.168.222.20` address, because your outgoing IP will be `192.168.222.100`, once Router A receives it and sends it to Router B via their tunnel, WireGuard on Router B would drop this packet before it even reaches the firewall.

+> **_Tip:_** To test reachability of your devices in general, you can use `ping` command and then on all the routers you expect this packet should pass through, run the command `tcpdump -i wire icmp` to see if the router is receiving the ping, relaying it further along and if the target device is replying back.
+This example assumes the interface we want to monitor is called *wire*, of course.
+If your target device is not one of the routers and you can run `tcpdump` command there as well, you might need to specify a different interface name.